 They intimidate and instill fear.
 They make us fear falling into error by studying the Scriptures on our own when really they just don’t want us falling into the truth.
 We supposedly need a group consensus which, of course, must be a group of Trinitarians!
 They warn us that if we deny the doctrine of the Trinity we’ll be categorized with Jehovah’s Witnesses, Mormons, and Unitarians.
 Also, we’ll be branded a heretic and seen as leading our family into a cult.

 They silence and censor.
-They proclaim that the doctrine of the Trinity is a closed case not open for discussion and even questioning this doctrine is the danger of blasphemy against the Spirit for which they will never be forgiven.
+They proclaim that the doctrine of the Trinity is a closed case that’s not open for discussion and even questioning this doctrine is the danger of blasphemy against the Spirit for which they will never be forgiven.
 They acclaim and praise those that agree with them but won’t recommend, acknowledge, or support anyone that’s not a Trinitarian.

 They belittle and mock.
 They appeal to their credentials and discredit those without.
 They’ll say, “Why should anyone listen to you?
 Did you graduate from seminary?
 Are you smarter than the scholars and theologians?
 Why would God allow you to understand the truth?”
 Their favorite saying is, “If it’s new it’s not true, and if it’s true it’s not new.”
 However, when the truth is finally taught it only seems new because they haven’t been teaching it!